jedinym/sqc-text/main.typ

   University @pdb[p.
 D520]
 - Electron Microscopy Data Bank (EMDB) @emdb

-As of now (May 2024), it stores over two hundred and nineteen thousand structures @pdb-entry-stats.
+Currently (May 2024), it stores over two hundred and nineteen thousand structures @pdb-entry-stats.
 Eighty-four percent of this data was obtained using X-ray crystallography, nine percent using electron microscopy, and around six percent by nuclear magnetic resonance @pdb-stats-summary.